JamesDolphin/discordGo---ReadMe/README.md

 - **SET UP YOUR SERVER PERMISSIONS CAREFULLY**
 - **ITS STRONGLY RECOMMENDED IF YOU ARE SENDING RCON COMMANDS (NAMES/LOGOS/SCORES) THAT YOU ADD THE SERVERS BEFORE ITS LIVE OTHERWISE YOU COULD SEE INCORRECT RESULTS**

+**IF JAMES SET UP THE BOT YOU DO NOT NEED TO WORRY ABOUT ANY CHANNEL COMMANDS (THEY SHOULD ALREADY BE SET)**

 - !help - no arguments - sends you here!

 - !broadcastrole - 1 argument - set the role which is notified during match events. eg !broadcastrole @tvrole